 Once an employee has been selected, Japanese employment compliance requires that employees be registered with the relevant local authorities.
 Companies must ensure they file the necessary documents within the application deadline.
-It is also common practice to send an email to new employees before they start work that specifies relevant company standards, like dress code, first day itinerary, and company regulations.

 Working overtime in Japan can be a subject of contention for Japanese employees.
 Employees typically work the standard 40-hour work week.
 Overtime rates are determined by the amount and date of when the overtime occurs and ranges from 125% of hourly wage to 150% of hourly wage.
 Receiving 13th and 14th month bonuses are also a customary, though not required, component of the annual salary offer.

 Understanding the cultural customs, legal requirements, and professional etiquette are necessary steps that will help ensure a successful market entry into Japan.
 Without this understanding, corporations will run the risk of non-compliance or will find themselves unable to find suitable candidates.
 Once the local recruitment process is operating smoothly, corporations may find it necessary to hire foreigners.
 Below is an overview of requirements for hiring foreign employees in Japan.